Tomerg91/Loom/docs/action-items-homework-implementation-plan.md

 - Introduced Zod DTO schemas for task payloads and query parameters alongside a Prisma singleton helper to standardize database access across the new domain modules.
 - Expanded the auth permission matrix with task-centric permissions and delivered Vitest API unit tests that exercise success paths and error handling for the new endpoints.

+## Step 6 – Recurrence Scheduling Utilities (Completed)

+- Added a `RecurrenceService` powered by the `rrule` library that normalizes recurrence metadata and generates deterministic task instance schedules with sane safety limits.
+- Integrated recurrence planning into `TaskService` so task creation and updates persist canonical rule metadata, regenerate upcoming instances, and keep the primary instance synchronized with due date changes.
+- Introduced shared recurrence schemas/types, unit coverage for the scheduling service, and documented the new dependency to guide contributors on installing `rrule` locally.

 ## Step Tracking

 - [x] Step 1: Audit existing codebase and align prerequisites (this document).